convox/docs/docs/introduction/rack.md

 Each Rack creates a private network inside which it runs its servers and services.
 All access from the internet comes through load balancers which are specifically configured to route traffic to your containers.

+### S3 Buckets

+The Rack will create one S3 bucket to hold logs and rack settings information as well and one bucket for each new Application - used to store Release artifacts, CF Templates, etc.

 # Rack Installation

 ## Deploy to AWS